shrinathrao97/HudsonCampaign/DMOnly/Notes.md

 - Cateline
   * You notice something glow on his forehead as he pauses and breaks out into a cold sweat.
 It was just for a moment, but the shape was distinct: a straight light with a half-circle at the line's center.
 As it disappeared, Morren returns to normal.
+  * If Xaion succeeds in probing Cateline.
+“What a pampered fool you were.
+Narry ready nor a reason to leave the nest yet diving head first into the world.
+Had you even considered what you family would think?
+In fact, why don’t you tell them?”
+Two reprojections, each in the form of Cateline’s parents, appear from Xaion’s body.

 - Morren
   * You feel strange as you see and consider the situation with Thomas in front of you.
 You feel a similar compulsion, the errant NEED to destroy that crystal, even though you haven't seen it yet.
 However, thanks to the roll I had you roll earlier, you recognize and resist this temptation as it starts to leave you.
 You realize that you're past the worst of it in this moment once you realize the cold sweat that you've just broken out into, looking around at cateline, who has noticed the issue.
+  * If Xaion succeeds in probing Morren.
+“I see you had a troubling childhood, Morren.
+What a shame that you were forced to live as a tool rather than die as a man.”
+Casts Phantasmal Force.

 ## Unimportant Board Members
 ### U-N1M (U)